apjanco/sergio-ficheo/assets/cleaned/SM_NPQ_C01_102_left.md

 veritabilt fransensia a nolh shand in banting.
 April 2021 x 2021 202
-and
-not
-communist

-bourgeois
-capitalism
-is
-bad
-for

-people
+and not communist and bourgeois capitalism is bad for the people

 The text on the page is as follows: